10 Fun Facts About Redding CA

-Have You Visited Redding CA?
+Have You Visited Redding, CA?

-Share your favorite photo with me by tagging @sagescott.kc on Instagram and using the hashtag #silversightseer
+Share your favorite photo with me by tagging @sagescott.kc on Instagram and using the hashtag #everydaywanderer

 1. It’s the Biggest City of its Kind